-When XB<14:0> = 0×0008 , the bit-reversed buffer size will be 16 words.
-Bits 1-4 of the W register will be subject to bit-reversed address correction, but bits 5-15 (outside the pivot point) will not be modified by the bit-reverse hardware.
-Bit 0 is not modified because the bit-reverse hardware only operates on word addresses.
+When XB<14:0> = 0x0008, the bit-reversed buffer size is 16 words.
+Bits 1-4 of the W register are subject to bit-reversed address correction; however, but bits 5-15 (outside the pivot point) are not modified by the bit-reverse hardware.
+Bit 0 is not modified because the bit-reverse hardware operates only on word addresses.

-The XB modifier controls the 'pivot point' for the bit-reverse address modification.
-Bits outside of the pivot point will not be subject to bit-reversed address corrections.
+The XB modifier controls the pivot point for the bit-reverse address modification.
+Bits outside of the pivot point are not subject to bit-reversed address corrections.